New medicines, poisons and pest management regulatory framework

 On its commencement, the Medicines and Poisons Act 2019 will repeal the Health Act 1937 and Pest Management Act 2001.
 The Health (Drugs and Poisons) Regulation 1996, Health Regulation 1996 and Pest Management Regulation 2003 will also be repealed and replaced, with the making of new regulations to support the Act.

-It is expected that the new regulatory framework will commence in the second half of 2020.
+It is expected that the new regulatory framework will commence mid-2021.

 The new regulatory framework will modernise and streamline the regulation of medicines, poisons, prohibited substances, pesticides and fumigants.
 It will ensure requirements are easier for industry and the community to understand and apply in practice.